 Not all types of fish are created equal, and many varieties bring an entirely different set of nutrients to the table.
 Plus, there are several kinds of fish that you should avoid altogether due to factors like high mercury levels, depleted stocks or overfishing.

 So what is the best fish to eat for health?
-Keep reading for 15 of the healthiest and most sustainable options, plus some healthy recipe ideas to fit a few more servings into your weekly menu.
+Keep reading for 15 of the healthiest and most sustainable options, perhaps as part of a pescatarian diet, plus some healthy recipe ideas to fit a few more servings into your weekly menu.

 Mackerel is a type of saltwater fish that is well-known for its rich taste and flaky texture.
 In addition to being incredibly flavorful, mackerel is also loaded with omega-3 fatty acids, vitamin B12, selenium and niacin.